maurus56/youtube_multi_dl/README.md

 This is one of my first programs, the initial focus was to create a simple music/video downloader to satisfy personal needs.
-While creating it, people started asking for a coppy so in the en I decided to make it more intuitive through the terminal.
+While creating it, people started asking for a coppy so in the end I decided to make it more intuitive through the terminal.

 The program lacks speed so for now il'l try to implement some sort of multithreading (there's a method called workers).
 Possible GUI in the future.